 Compton Verney and Rowlands Emett’s Marvellous Machines

-So on the Sunday we all went to Compton Verney which we had visited will Bill, Viv, Norman and Valerie back in 2016.
+So on the Sunday we all went to Compton Verney which we had visited with Bill, Viv, Norman and Valerie back in 2016.
 This time, there was an exhibition of mechanical devices, ranging from a minute, walking Faberge Elephant owned by the Queen to larger room-sized Marvellous Machines constructed by the artist Rowlands Emett.
 All highly entertaining.